oss-slu/oss-slu.github.io/docs/engage/talent.md

 ---
 id: talent
-Title: Talent Pipeline
+title: Talent Pipeline
 custom_edit_url: null
 ---

-# Managed Internships
+## Engage with Our Talent Pipeline

-Gain Access to Top Talent & Drive Innovation
+Open Source with SLU offers a talent pipeline of emerging software developers with the ability to drive innovation and enough experience to deliver outcomes.

-## Overview
+Project sponsors get direct access to a team delivering results.
+Students approaching graduation work on software development projects the sponsor values, including R&D or open-source infrastructure.
+Hiring managers can get insights into the skills and abilities of potential hires without the challenges of managing interns.

-Do you have R&D projects or open-source dependencies that need a dedicated team?
+Our managed talent pipeline program offers a unique opportunity to leverage the skills and expertise of highly motivated student teams while advancing your organization's goals.

-Our managed talent pipeline program offers a unique opportunity to leverage the skills and expertise of highly motivated student teams while advancing your goals.
+[E-mail us](mailto:oss@slu.edu) to find out more.

 ## Execution + Experience + Engagement

 Open Source with SLU has a proven track record in delivering high-quality software solutions.

-Faculty mentors with real industry experience provide guidance and oversight.
+Faculty mentors with real industry experience provide project guidance and oversight.

 Our flexible engagement models are tailored to meet your needs.